Rainedrops/Rainedrops/README.md

 - [:carrot: Beatroot](https://github.com/M7kado/BeatRoot)
 - [:moneybag: Future Ca$$](https://github.com/rainedrops/future-cass)

-If you wish to contact me you can send me a message at aetherwing@proton.me
+If you wish to contact me you can send me a message at aedenwing@proton.me